ibm-cloud-docs/openwhisk/prep.md

    ```
     {: pre}

-   If you pin the action to a fixed runtime, the runtime won't change or receive security fixes.
+   If you pin the action to a fixed runtime, the runtime cannot change or receive security fixes.
    {: note}

 ## Preparing Swift apps